tawi1/Tile-Prefab-Placer/docs/source/modes.rst

 		.. note::
 			**How to use:**

-			Click `E` button to start the destroy area, after the area is set, press the E button again.
+			Click `E` button to start the destroy area, after the area is set, press the `E` button again to destroy the selected area.

 		* **Raycast deletion:**
 			* **Common delete settings:**